Make the most of the Easter holidays in Europe

 Le Petit Paradis

 Le Petit Paradis is a leisure park for toddlers and young children, naturally very shaded, located in Vendargues at the gates of Montpellier.
-Since 1998, the park has strived to make children happy - ‘a real family memory factory’.
+Since 1998, the park has been making children happy - ‘a real family memory factory’.
 Here you'll find pony rides, farm animals to pet and stroke, inflatables, pedal boats, mini golf and playgrounds.

 Le Col Vert campsite